smoxy-io/news-github-pages/source/tech/2024-11-16-fox-news-ai-newsletter-beatles-song-wil.md

 cover:
 draft: false
 top: false
-preview: Welcome to Fox News’ Artificial Intelligence newsletter with the latest AI technology advancements.
-IN TODAY’S NEWSLETTER: - The Beatles' AI-assisted song’s Grammy nomination could ‘push the limit’ on interest in the technology- Gary Marcus: OpenAI could be the next WeWork- Trump is not going to regulate AI industry with Musk
+preview: "Welcome to Fox News’ Artificial Intelligence newsletter with the latest AI technology advancements.
+IN TODAY’S NEWSLETTER: - The Beatles' AI-assisted song’s Grammy nomination could ‘push the limit’ on interest in the technology- Gary Marcus: OpenAI could be the next WeWork- Trump is not going to regulate AI industry with Musk"
 type: post
 hide: false
 toc: false